-Since 2011, retail sales of sporting goods have remained fairly consistent in Canada, hovering between approximately 4.5 and 4.65 billion Canadian dollars.
-Among Canada’s leading sports retailers that year were Sport Chek and Sports Experts.
+Since 2011, retail sales of sporting goods have increased by just over 500 million Canadian dollars, reaching around 5.05 billion Canadian dollars in 2016.
+Among Canada’s leading sports retailers in 2016 were Sport Chek and Lululemon.

-While the annual household expenditure on sports, athletic and recreation equipment was only 166 Canadian dollars in 2014, men and women spent almost as much on athletic footwear that year.
-Similarly, imports of sports footwear increased to over 200 million U.S. dollars (approximately 277 million Canadian dollars as of December 2015).
+While the annual household expenditure on sports, athletic and recreation equipment was only 147 Canadian dollars in 2016, almost as much was spent on men's athletic footwear that year.
+In 2017, the trade value of sports footwear imported into Canada reached around 29.08 million U.S. dollars, with Vietnam as the leading country of origin.

-The sports apparel market was valued at approximately 2.37 billion Canadian dollars in 2015.
 With the increasing popularity of athleisure wear in Canada, items such as exercise tights and sweatpants have been making a name for themselves as everyday clothing items.
 These items were among the leading sports apparel categories, accounting for a 13 percent dollar share of the market.
 One retailer specializing in up-market leggings and yoga clothing is Canadian brand Lululemon.
-While the company’s global revenue has continued to increase, their revenue in Canada has dropped almost 50 million U.S. dollars (approximately 68 million Canadian dollars as of February 2016) since 2013.
+While the company’s global revenue has continued to increase, their revenue in Canada dropped in 2015, yet has picked itself back up again to reach a peak of just over 490 million U.S. dollars in 2017.